Discover essential tips and tools on how to improve remote work visibility for your teams using date-driven methods, avoiding pitfalls with remote...

 If other departments aren't familiar with the nature of active logical thought patterns of engineering work, they won't necessarily appreciate the importance of developers having time to focus on proper deep work.

 Deep work is a concept by Cal Newport, author and professor of computer science.
 This is the state where you can focus without distraction on a cognitively demanding task i.e. when you’re really locked into doing something hard with your mind.
 Deep work is usually the most valuable work an employee does.
 Admin work, like answering emails, scheduling meetings and logging activities, doesn't require as deep concentration, so Cal Newport calls it shallow work.
 If your schedule is dominated by shallow work, you’ll never find time to do the deep efforts that really move the needle.

 "As a leader, your most important job is to make it possible for others to do their best.
-This includes having the right tools, and seeing that people don't have too much on their plate, and importantly, removing distractions.
+This includes having the right tools, and seeing that people don't have too much on their plate, and importantly, removing distractions and automatic notifications.
 If someone comes up to you and says 'I can't work in all this noise', it is your job to fix the issue.
 And you can't push back all the time and make it someone else's problem.
 I remember, sometimes people would work in the kitchen to get away from the noise.
 That's no way to work."